×

 For a deeper food tourism experience to learn more about Awaji Island’s rich history as a center for food culture in Japan, try an exciting fishing trip at Awaji Island’s Ikuha Fishing Port!
 You can catch seasonal delights such as cutlassfish, firm Akashi octopus, and wild red sea bream.
 Choose from morning or afternoon departure times to experience boat fishing, a popular activity that offers various techniques along the beautiful shores of Awaji Island.

-Awaji Island is known for its specialty, “whitebait fishing”, which offers a unique experience you won’t want to miss.
+Awaji Island is a popular destination for its specialty, “whitebait fishing”, which offers a unique experience you won’t want to miss.
 Join in on this exciting fishing activity, where two boats work together to drag a net and bring in the catch.

 For those seeking a more elegance and refinement, Awaji Island offers a sake blending experience at Koshunoya.
 Here, you can create your own sake variations from a selection of 42 different types.

 Each sake comes with an explanation card detailing its age, brewing location, and flavor profile.
-With such a variety of tastes, this tasting experience is enjoyable and accessible, even for beginners.
+With such a variety of tastes, this tasting experience is sure to be enjoyable and accessible, even for beginners.

 It’s a fantastic opportunity to explore the nuances of sake while enjoying the beautiful ocean views of Awaji Island!